-As the soil warms up the reptiles will begin to stir – the common and sand lizards, grass snakes and smooth snakes (all harmless).
+As the soil warms up the reptiles will begin to stir – the common lizard, grass snakes and adders (all largely harmless).
 Keep a watch for early butterflies on the heathland – pale green brimstones, the green hairstreak, and the golden brown small copper.
 The brightly coloured red admirals and peacocks are among the first butterflies out, warming themselves in sheltered pots from March.
 Also look out for some less common butterflies, such as grizzled skipper, dingy skipper and green hairstreak on sunny days from April.
 You might be lucky.

 If you follow the paths beyond the Pyramids, you’ll find Chalk Slope, Chalk Spur and the Sixth Valley.
 Keep an eye open to spot the early wildflowers that make chalk grassland so unique.
 Look out for yellow cowslips, the early purple orchid and the deep blue chalk milkwort.
 The grazing belted Galloway cattle keep the grass short to enable rare flowers to thrive, making this a haven for butterflies.